-1. immediately notify the chairman of the compensation and nomination committee; and if they have not cured the situation within one (1) month following the notification, to resign from the board of directors.
-Any director may, in the event a Conflict of Interest is likely to continue beyond the time period mentioned above, ask to be heard by the compensation and nomination committee.
+- 1. immediately notify the vice-chairman; and - 2. if they have not cured the situation within one (1) month following the notification, to resign from the board of directors.

+Any director may, in the event a Conflict of Interest is likely to continue beyond the time period mentioned above, ask to be heard by the nomination committee.